ohlab/SMEG/README.md

       Please follow the EXACT installation guidelines provided in this section.
        - # Ensure you have gcc compiler >=4.8.5.
-       - # Also, "rename" is not default on some Linux-machines and needs sudo apt-get install -y rename

           Please set up channels in the following order.
 NOTE that conda-forge has the highest priority. conda config --add channels defaults
           conda config --add channels bioconda